maximilian-muecke/DataScienceStudyCase/README.md

 3. Train a prediction model to predict the most recent results (green, yellow or red) of the supplier audit process (for certain supplier and certain derivative).
 How good is your model performance?
 How would you tweak it?
 4. Given the results of the analysis and prediction, how would you show and explain them to the audit experts?
 What advice would you give to support business decisions?

-*Hint: Merge the two datasets.* \
-*The prediction is for one supplier and one certain derivative.* \
-*Visualization can be helpful to show your analysis anf results.* \
+*Hint: Visulization can be helpful to show your analysis and prediction results.*
 *Optional: You can also implement / explain a Causal Machine Learning approach (e.g. python libraries: DoWhy, DECI, PyWhy) to increase the model explainability.*

 # Enjoy the task and blow our minds!